 Trademark registration is an intellectual property right that along with giving you benefits ensures unlimited benefits for your generations to come.
 Just follow the simple procedure of trademark registration and get your trademark registered.

 Any symbol, word, phrase, design that is used to distinguish the goods and services of one person from another are called trademark.
-Some of the prominent trademark includes ZARA, Apple, Paytm, Lux, Phillip’s etc.
+Some of the prominent trademarks include ZARA, Apple, Paytm, Lux, Phillip’s, etc.